Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 ADD Image

-6)	Nudge the fader gain, plus or minus by tenths of a dB, on Track 1's mixer strip until the resulting mixed signal is as near to null as possible [Ideally, this this adjustment will completely cancel the lateral component of the signal, leaving only the vertical component –which is mostly rumble, noise, and some clicks and pops].
+6)	Play the file and nudge the fader gain, plus or minus tenths of a dB, on Track 1's mixer strip until the resulting output mixed signal is as near to null as possible [Ideally, this this adjustment will completely cancel the lateral component of the signal, leaving only the vertical component –which is mostly rumble, noise, and some clicks and pops].

 7)	Return the polarity to the normal position on Track 1's mixer strip.
 Leave Track 1's fader at the setting made in step 6 above.
-[Ideally, this new balance will completely cancel the vertical component of the signal, and optimize the lateral component –which is the intended signal].
+[Ideally, this new balance will completely cancel the vertical component of the signal, and optimize the lateral component of the signal –which is the intended signal].

 8)	Render a new 2-channel mono file from the mix